pulsar-edit/documentation/docs/core-packages-and-features/autocomplete.md

 The simplest form of autocompletion will simply use words in the current file as completion candidates;

-By default, the autocomplete system will look through the current open file for strings that match what you're starting to type.
+By default, the autocomplete system will look through the current open file for strings that match what you’re starting to type.
 But other packages can register themselves as providers of autocompletion data, thereby making autocompletion smarter.

 The autocompletion interface is implemented in the {autocomplete-plus} package.
 Several other core packages are present so that they can provide intelligent contextual suggestions to `autocomplete-plus`: